warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

 And the last one - core function of our contract which will be responsible for transfering tokens between addresses.
 It takes two arguments - state and destructured caller of the interaction as well as the input to the interaction.
 It substract indicated amount of tokens from caller's address and add them to the target address.
-It can return `ContractError` or contract's state.
+It can throw `ContractError` exception or return contract's state.

 ## ⚓ Handle function